Home > Interview > “Inevitably Sustainability will Play a Far Greater Role in the Future”

 The Covid-19 situation has taught us that the world is changing, moving away from doing some things the old way, and forced us to adapt and bring new policies, procedures, and working methods into our office for this new era.
 We are excited about this.

 As a well-known architect, what sustainability means to you and how do you ensure the sustainability aspects of your projects?

 If the client or developer is the end-user of the building, the targets and ambitions related to sustainability are often quite easily met.
 There is a common interest between all parties and stakeholders.
 Once this scenario changes into a developer partnering up with an operator, resulting in a third party being the end-user, problems start to occur.
 There is suddenly a discrepancy between the party increasing their capital outlay for more efficient and often more costly solutions or equipment and the third party enjoying the savings made by this increase in costs for the said solution or equipment.

 This can only be solved by the intervention of the Authorities by imposing stricter regulations towards sustainability.
 It is to note that great advancement has already been made such as the Estidama sustainability scheme and the net-metering of PV panels feeding unused electrical power back into the grid.
-Every architect should keep in mind that construction has an enormous impact on the environment, including transport of construction materials, disruption to nature, and the long term energy consumption.
-In my opinion, the greatest opportunity for the construction industry is to re-use and renovate existing building stock as opposed to demolish and re-build.
+Every architect should keep in mind that construction has an enormous impact on the environment, including the transport of construction materials, disruption to nature, and long-term energy consumption.
+In my opinion, the greatest opportunity for the construction industry is to re-use and renovate existing building stock as opposed to demolish and rebuild.
 If we collectively double the lifespan of buildings, we are twice as sustainable.